-We focus then on the robustness of our results to relatively small changes in the grid size.
-We consider two smaller grid sizes (2 and 4 miles) and four larger ones (8, 10, 15, 20 miles).
-To a remarkable degree, our results are robust to these changes in grid size.
-Recall that in the original 6 by 6 analysis, we used a 1,000 population cutoff for the piecewise linear regression and a 50,000 cutoff in the linear regression.
-When we change the grid size, we also change the population cutoffs to keep population density at the cutoff the same.
-For example, the area of a 2 by 2 square is 1/9 times the area of a 6 by 6 square. for the 2 by 2 case, the linear regression cutoff is 5,556 = 50,000/9.
-The piecewise linear function fits extremely well throughout all the grid sizes. $(R^2 = .997 \text{ and above.})$ coefficient estimates do not vary much, .7 to .8 below the kink and 1.8 to 2.0 above the kink.
-Moreover, the locations of the kink increases by the magnitudes we would expect them too.
-For example, going from a 2 by 2 grid to a 4 by 4 grid, area increases by a factor for four.
-Now $\ln(4) = 1.39$.
-If density at the kink stayed they same, then the kink should increase by 1.39 moving from a 2 by 2 grid to a 4 by 4 grid.
-The actual increase of 1.19 = 10.26 - 9.07is fairly close.
+case, the linear regression cutoff is 5,556 = 50,000/9.
+The piecewise linear function fits extremely well throughout all the grid sizes ( $R^2 = 0.997$ and above).
+The coefficient estimates do not vary much: 0.7 to 0.8 below the kink, and 1.8 to 2.0 above the kink.
+Moreover, the locations of the kink increase by the expected magnitude.
+For example, going from a two-by-two grid to a four-by-four grid increases the area by a factor of 4 (ln [4] = 1.39).
+If density at the kink stayed the same, then the kink should increase by 1.39 when moving from a two-by-two grid to a four-by-four grid.
+The actual increase of 1.19 = 10.26 - 9.07 is fairly close.
 We see an analogous pattern for the other grid sizes.
-We conclude that our results are not an artifact of an arbitrary choice of a six mile grid length.
+We conclude that our results are not an artifact of an arbitrary choice of a six-mile grid length.

-One notable pattern in Table 8 is the decline of the MSA-level regression coefficient on s_i^{max} as the grid size is increased.
+One notable pattern in table 3.8 is the decline of the MSA-level regression coefficient on $s_i^{\text{max}}$ as the grid size is increased.
 As grid sizes increase, the squares begin to incorporate the entirety of the MSA.
-So the population of the biggest square s_i^{max} begins to approximate the population of the MSA as a whole.
-So the coefficient gets close to one (Zipf's law), as it is in Table 3.
+So, the population of the biggest square $s_i^{\text{max}}$ begins to approximate the population of the MSA as a whole, and the coefficient gets close to 1 (Zipf's law), as it is in table 3.3.

 One last issue concerns what is happening on the coasts with the squares.
-As can be seen in Figure 1, some of the squares in the New York metro area are partly in the very dense island of Manhattan and partly in the water.
-Since the highest population density locations (New York, Chicago, etc.) tend to border bodies of water, one might wonder whether some systematic biases might sneak in here.
-We think this is an interesting point, but not one of much quantitative significance because we are working with logs rather than levels.
+As can be seen in figure 3.1, some of the squares in the New York metro area are partly in the very dense island of Manhattan and partly in the water.
+Since the highest population density locations (New York, Chicago, etc.) tend to border bodies of water, one might wonder whether some systematic biases might be present.
+We think this is an interesting point but not one of much quantitative significance, because we are working with logs rather than levels.
 We make two distinct arguments.
-First, in these dense cities, the log population of the squares changes relatively slowly as we move away from the coasts (at least at a 6 by 6 grid size), so the fact that we might mess things up at the coast is not quantitatively a big problem because there are many other squares nearby approximately equal in log population to average things out.
-Second, even at the coast, things are not too bad.
-Suppose, for example, that a square at the coast is half in the water.
-Now $\ln(\frac{1}{2}) = -.3$.
+First, in these dense cities, the log population of the squares changes relatively slowly as we move away from the coasts (at least at a six-by-six grid size).
+The possibility of systematic biases at the coasts is not quantitatively a big problem, because many other squares nearby that are approximately equal in log population will average things out.
+Second, even at the coast, variations in density are not quantitatively significant.
+Suppose, for example, that a square at the coast is half in the water $(\ln [1/2] = -0.3)$ .
 At the dense squares near or in Manhattan, log population is around 14.
-If we shifted such a square and put it half in the water, log population would fall to 13.7 = 14 - .3.
-This is a small difference, compared to the vast differences in log population between squares close to Manhattan (whether in the water or not) and squares in less dense places like upstate New York.
-Now if the square were 99 percent in the water this wouldn't matter either because such a square at a 6 by 6 resolution would represent a negligible portion of the downtown area.
+If we shifted such a square and put it half in the water, log population would fall to 13.7 = 14 - 0.3.
+This is a small difference compared to the vast differences in log population between squares close to Manhattan (regardless of whether in the water) and squares in less-dense places, such as upstate New York.
+Even if the square were 99 percent in the water, this would not matter either, because such a square at a six-by-six resolution would represent a negligible portion of the downtown area.

-8 Conclusion
+3.8 Conclusion

-The paper studies the distribution of population across six-by-six mile squares, examining the extent to which anything like Zipf's Law and Gibrat's Law holds.
-The main results are:
+Our chapter studies the distribution of population across six-by-six-mile squares, examining the extent to which Zipf's law and Gibrat's law hold.
+The main results are as follows: